Inverness to Aberdeen: What to See and Do (inc Maps & Pics)

 Castle Fraser is looked after by the National Trust for Scotland and is one of the largest tower houses in Scotland.
 It dates from the 15th century and was home to the Fraser family for over 400 years.

-There are numerous portraits in the castle along with plenty of stories and tales related to exhibits on display.
+The castle contains numerous portraits and plenty of stories and tales related to the exhibits on display.

 castle with turrets